Protection of Confidential Information

 What is considered confidential information?

-Examples of confidential information includes customer lists, marketing plans, product development plans (yet to be patented) and documentation.
-Put simply, a documentation or information that has not been publicly disclosed is considered confidential.
-Confidential information, know-how or trade secrets can represent considerable value to a business.
+Examples of confidential information include customer lists, marketing plans, product development plans (yet to be patented), and documentation.
+Put simply, documentation or information that has not been publicly disclosed is considered confidential.
+Confidential information, know-how, or trade secrets can represent considerable value to a business.

-The best way to protect confidential information is with a signed confidentiality agreement, known also as a non-disclosure agreement.
-Having an agreement of this type in place properly prepared will clearly document the respective obligations of the signing parties.
-Importantly it should clearly articulate what the recipient of the confidential information can or cannot do with the confidential information being disclosed.
+The best way to protect confidential information is with a signed confidentiality agreement, also known as a non-disclosure agreement.
+Properly prepared agreements of this type will clearly document the respective obligations of the signing parties.
+Importantly, they should clearly articulate what the recipient of the confidential information can or cannot do with the confidential information being disclosed.

 Showing breach of confidence